 The three major ports in Mozambique have been concessioned, and trading capacity has improved.
-However, they still face competition from ports in South Africa, and the minor ports provide limited facilities (Wood and Dibben 2005).
-Mozambique has no deep sea freight, but artisanal coastal and inland shipping still provides employment for around three per cent of the population.
-Concessioning began with the terminals at the Port of Maputo, which resulted in 'general organisational good' with new investments, new facilities, and generally better conditions (Interviewee from CFM 2005).
+However, they still face competition from ports in South Africa, and the minor ports provide limited facilities (Wood and Dibben, 2005).
+Mozambique has no deep sea freight, but artisinal coastal and inland shipping still provides employment for around three per cent of the population.
+Concessioning began with the terminals at the Port of Maputo, which resulted in 'general organisational good' with new investments, new facilities, and generally better conditions (Interviewee from CFM, 2005).
 After this positive experience, Mozambique concessioned Beira Port in 1998, involving a joint venture with a company from the Netherlands, Cornelder.
-The Mozambique government has a 33% share in this, and Cornelder essentially owns the rest of the port.
+The Mozambique government has 33% shares in this, and Cornelder essentially owns the rest of the port.
 The outcome of this concession has been largely positive:

-"Beira is one of the best concessions that we have- because they make some investment and give employment to a lot of people.
-In this concession agreement, there is new money, and they keep some CFM staff with better conditions than before" (Interviewee from CFM 2005).
+"Beira is one of the best concessions that we have- because they make some investment and give employment for a lot of people.
+In this concessions agreement, there is new money, and they keep some CFM staff with better conditions than before" (Interviewee from CFM, 2005).

 Maputo port was then concessioned in 2003, and CFM kept 49% of the shares.
-Maputo Port is run by the MPDC (the Maputo Port Development Company) which is a consortium consisting of the British Mersey Docks and Harbour Company, the Swedish company Skanska, a Portuguese company, Liscont, and Mozambicans (Mocambique Gestores).
+Maputo Port is run by the MPDC (the Maputo Port Development Programme) which is a consortium consisting of the British Mersey Docks and Harbour Company, the Swedish company Skanska, a Portuguese company, Liscont, and Mozambicans (Mocambique Gestores).
 Together it owns 51%, while CFM owns the remaining 49%.
 The contract was awarded to MPDC in April 2003 for 15 years.
 The agreement was that MPDC would invest US 70 million over a three year period in new tugs, the construction of a new port entrance linking to the N4 highway that runs from Maputo to Johannesburg, the purchase of new equipment and the upgrade of roads.
-Since concessioning, Maputo Port has improved its timing and turnaround (Interviewee from Maritime department 2005).
-However, there have been some problems with the private sector consortium, headed by Mersey Docks.
-They paid the variable fees, but did not pay the fixed costs of eight million dollars to CFM.
-The reason that they gave for this was that they expected to handle large volumes of cargo, which did not materialise because the Ressano-Garcia railway line was not completely rehabilitated (Interviewee from CFM 2005), and the harbour could not work effectively when solely relying on trucks (Interviewee from NGO2 2005).
-There was, however, further concessioning in January of 2005, when Nacala Port was concessioned to an American company, and CFM again kept 49% of shares (Interviewee from CFM 2005).
-The concessioning of smaller ports has tended to be seen as problematic due to potential problems with economic viability, and the possibility that investment, for example in handling equipment, would be higher than the return (Interviewee from Maritime department 2005).
+Since concessioning, Maputo Port has improved its timing and turnaround (Interviewee from Maritime department, 2005).
+However, there have been some problems with the private sector consortium, Mersey Docks.
+They paid the variable fees, but have not paid the fixed costs of eight million dollars to CFM.
+The reason for this is that they expected to handle large volumes of cargo, which have not materialised because the Ressano-Garcia railway line was not completed (Interviewee from CFM, 2005), and the harbour cannot work effectively when solely using trucks (Interviewee from NGO2, 2005).
+Then in January of 2005 Nacala Port was concessioned to an American company, and CFM again kept 49% of shares (Interviewee from CFM, 2005).
+The concessioning of smaller ports was seen as problematic due to potential problems with economic viability, and the possibility that investment, for example in handling equipment, would be higher than the return (Interviewee from Maritime department, 2005).